psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

   def register(departure: Departure): Mid[F, Departed] = _.traced("train departure: register")
 }
 ```
 We have a `Mid` called `Trace`, which requires `Tracing` class, which we've implemented above.
-For the better user experience we've implemented `traced` extension method in `Tracing` companion object,
+For a better user experience, we've implemented `traced` extension method in `Tracing` companion object,
 that allows us to call `traced` method straight on the effect.
 See the full `Tracing` code [here](https://github.com/psisoyev/train-station-tofu/blob/master/service/src/main/scala/com/psisoyev/train/station/Tracing.scala).

 So now, by using a simple context reader and `Mid` we have cleaned up our main logic from tracing utilities.
-All the code is fully decoupled and can be easily edited, replaced or even removed.
+All the tracing related code is fully decoupled and can be easily edited, replaced, or even removed.

 # Context aware logging
 # JSON formatted logs